h43z/writeups/0922-intigriti.md

 ```
 For best learning effect always try to solve on your own first!
 If you hit a dead end,
-read writeup until you get new inspiration on how to proceed and stop reading further.
+read writeup until you get a new idea on how to proceed and stop reading further.
-Repeat until sucessful solve.
+Repeat until successful solve.
 ```

 https://challenge-0922.intigriti.io/

 What does the website do?
-There is just one `<input>` that where you enter text.
+There is just one `<input>` field where you can enter text.
 On `ENTER` or on clicking 🔮 the Magic 8 Ball will tell you some answer to your input (question).